ciriti/algorithms/review_01_2018/AndroidConcepts.md

 - **Extras**
 - **Flags**

-Component name: The name of the component to start can be null and you have an implicit intent
+**Component name**: The name of the component to start can be null and you have an implicit intent

 **Action**: A string that specifies the generic action to perform (such as view or pick)